Intensive Care Nurse Resume Guide + Tips + Example

 1. Learn about the institution.

-It’s vital to take the time to learn about the institution or company’s history, goals, values and people before the interview.
+It’s vital to take the time to learn about the hospital’s history, goals, values and people before your job interview.
 Doing so conveys interest, passion and commitment — traits that can set you above the competition.
-Plus, a glimpse of the company culture early on will help you know what to expect and can boost your confidence.

 2. Practice at home.